 The next morning, I awoke to a massive blizzard in Norwalk.
-I tried and tried to get a rental car to get out and finally got hold of someone at Enterprise Rentals.
+I tried and tried to Rent Vehicles to get out and finally got hold of someone at Enterprise Rentals.
 He was EXTREMELY kind and helpful and was able to get me a car…a PT Cruiser.
 I tried to drive it out to the hotel and got stuck three times in the half mile back to the hotel and the snow was blowing so badly that I passed the hotel up once as well.

 I finally did get back to the hotel and decided I would not make the trip to Cleveland.
 Turns out I had no choice since all the roads were closed.
-The night of my accident saw over 800 accidents in Northern Ohio.
+The night of my accident saw over 800 accidents in Northern Ohio, confirmed my personal injury lawyer.
 What a mess I was in.

 That Saturday at the hotel was not too much fun.
 The people were very nice, but I had no food and none of us could get out.
 One guy did get over to Dominoes pizza before it closed at noon and he got us all Pizza.
 That was our last hot meal for the day as we could not get out again.
 We did enjoy Continental breakfast items for dinner that night.

 March 9, 2008: Sunday morning rolled in and I got up early to get to Cleveland.
 I had heard that the roads had cleared up.
 I wanted to get to the football game and also wanted to get over to see the Laurienzos.
 So, off I went.
 Following are some scenes from the road in Norwalk that morning: